-In the early days, online payment was used as a strategy to make businesses stand out compared to their competitors.
+In the early days, online payment was used to make businesses stand out compared to their competitors.
 Today, online payments are not merely a PR stunt or a unique selling point.
-Instead, online payments have become a necessity for any kind of venture in all industries.
+Instead, online payments have become necessary for any kind of venture in all industries.

 How Startups can Accept Online Payments

-Factors to consider when choosing a mode of online payment for your startup includes the following:
+Factors to consider when choosing a mode of online payment for your startup include the following:

 Existing and available technology - Consider the technology at your disposal and what’s within reach of your customers.
 Questions to ask include, what percentage of your customers have smartphones

-Pricing - What are the rate arrangements between your business and the payment provider.
-Compare the quality and service charge for providers.
+Pricing - What are the rate arrangements between your business and the payment provider?
+Compare the quality and service charges for providers.
 Weigh your options and choose what’s within your budget.

-Now that you have an idea of choosing your startup’s mode of payment, here is a checklist of what you need to know on accepting online payments.
+Now that you have an idea of choosing your startup’s mode of payment, here is a checklist of what you need to know about accepting online payments.

 Bank Payment Gateway Integration

-Bank payment gateways are also called second party gateways.
-They allow ecommerce businesses to accept payment through net banking, credit and debit cards.
+Bank payment gateways are also called second-party gateways.
+They allow eCommerce businesses to accept payment through net banking, and credit and debit cards.
 The first step to integrating a second-party payment gateway is clearing an initial setup fee and meeting transaction fees.

 Meanwhile, you will encounter barrels of paperwork and submissions to the bank when integrating a bank payment gateway.